Occazion/Java-labs/README.md

-Java labs on one project
+Java labs in one project